fansoro/fansoro.org/storage/pages/documentation/advanced/standards.md

 ---
 title: Coding standards
-description: Documentation for Morfy Developers and Morfy Users.
+description: Documentation for Fansoro Developers and Fansoro Users.
 template: documentation
 ---

-These standards for code formatting and documentation must be followed by anyone contributing to Morfy.
+These standards for code formatting and documentation must be followed by anyone contributing to Fansoro.
 Any contributions that do not meet these guidelines will not be accepted.

 https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-0.md